ARM 2023 welcome address

 Holyrood knows...

-The organisation of junior doctors in Scotland led to a 12.4% pay rise and negotiations to restore pay over the next three years.
+The organisation of resident doctors in Scotland led to a 12.4% pay rise and negotiations to restore pay over the next three years.
 Scottish Government have once again responded to doctors agitating, in order to head off industrial action in Scotland.

 But despite consultants attempting to work collaboratively to address the 30% pay erosion they have faced, the lack of progress by the Scottish Government means they too are gearing up to ballot.